getinstachip/vpm/README.md

 pfcache = "https://github.com/ZipCPU/zipcpu/commit/ee644d451910a6b6fbd430a4e79edb4e95852d9f"
 axis_arb_mux = "https://github.com/alexforencich/verilog-pcie/commit/25156a9a162c41c60f11f41590c7d006d015ae5a"
 ```
 Close your eyes, relax.
 Submodule dependencies are taken care of with our parser.
+We are working on handling synthesis collateral.

 ### vpm.lock